PavolUlicny/Local-AI-Agent/README.md

 Notes:

 - More memory allows larger `--num-ctx` and fewer automatic rebuild (halving) events.
+- Python: tested with Python 3.12 (CI).
+Earlier 3.10–3.11 may work but are not CI-tested.
+- OS: Linux and macOS are expected to work.
+Windows is supported for the Ollama runtime; Python venv activation commands differ.
 - If running CPU‑only, ensure fast SSD swap; avoid paging spikes by lowering `--num-predict` if memory pressure appears.
 - Smaller GPUs (≤4 GB VRAM) can still run but may force model quantization or offload; keep expectations modest.
 - If you have <20 GB combined memory, choose a smaller or more aggressively quantized model and lower `--num-ctx` (see [Using Different Models](#using-different-models)).